-'''

-Grand Rounds (Ivy)
+Grand Rounds (Orthopaedic Center at Ivy Road)

-'''

 Wednesday morning is an institution-wide dedicated conference time; surgical cases and clinics start at 9:30 AM Wednesdays.
 The Wednesday Orthopaedic conference schedule is divided into two lectures.

 Grand Rounds conferences are held two times per month.
 Throughout the year, the department also hosts several visiting lecturers during the Grand Rounds schedule.
 These are invited speakers from within the University community, as well as prominent National and International speakers.
 Our department does an excellent job hosting speakers with an interactive visit often associated with a dinner.
 Many of these presenters are funded by industry, and some are invited by the senior residents and paid for with departmental funds.